SolderedElectronics/Inkplate-micropython/README.md

 **NOTE:** You should change the serial port listed here to the one which corresponds to your connected Inkplate device.

-**NOTE:** If you see a message like `A fatal error occurred: Failed to connect to Espressif device: No serial data received.`ou may need to wake up your InkPlate by pressing the button next to the USB port.
+**NOTE:** If you see a message like `A fatal error occurred: Failed to connect to Espressif device: No serial data received.` you may need to wake up your InkPlate by pressing the button next to the USB port.

 Now it's possible to flash MicroPython firmware.
 Do so by running this command:
 ```